Untangling Anxiety: The First Step

 I had been told it was possible to stop, but I didn’t believe it.
 In fact, I laughed in the face of the person who told me.

-As I was saying, I didn’t believe I could do anything about my anxiety.
-But enough people claimed otherwise for me to finally push myself into action.*
+But eventually enough people claimed otherwise for me to finally push myself into action.

-* I’ve been told a fact about changing beliefs: that in order for them to change, you have to be told a new belief six times.
-But this is obviously complete nonsense, as I believed this fact about changing beliefs after hearing it the first time.
-Unfortunately, my instant belief in this fact immediately proved the fact wrong, and the universe imploded due to the logical inconsistency.
+(I’ve been told a fact about changing beliefs: that in order for them to change, you have to be told a new belief six times.
+But this is obviously complete nonsense, as I believed this fact about changing beliefs as soon as I heard it.)

-I finally decided to see for myself if it was true that there was an alternative to anxiety, and I was immediately confronted by a complete mess.
+Once I finally to seek an alternative to anxiety, I was immediately confronted by a complete mess.
+Me.